MicrosoftDocs/azure-dev-docs/articles/terraform/getting-started-windows.md

 **Use an Azure service principal to log in**: To log into an Azure subscription using a service principal, call `Connect-AzAccount` and pass in an object of type [PsCredential](https://docs.microsoft.com/dotnet/api/system.management.automation.pscredential).
 There are two options: interactive and script.

-- **Iteractive pattern**: You call [Get-Credential](https://docs.microsoft.com/powershell/module/microsoft.powershell.security/get-credential) and enter the credentials when asked for them.
+- **Interactive pattern**: You call [Get-Credential](https://docs.microsoft.com/powershell/module/microsoft.powershell.security/get-credential) and enter the credentials when asked for them.
 The call to `Get-Credential` returns a `PsCredential`object that you then pass to `Connect-AzAccount`.

     1. Call `Get-Credential` and manually enter a service principal name and password: